Myndex/TuttleAndButtle/README.md

 **Logical fallacies:** _false equivocation, begging the question, false dilemma, appeal to ignorance, reciting facts not in evidence._

 As stated, and as listed in the WCAG&nbsp;2 document, font size and weight also must be checked.
-Thus, the claim that this are "more complicated" on this point is unpersuasive.
+Thus, the claim that APCA is "more complicated" is unpersuasive.

-APCA, being based on human perception, provides designers with useful and actionable guidelines for font size and weight.
+The APC algorithm, being based on human perception, provides a substantially more accurate prediction of perceived contrast (as mush as a 250% improvement over WCAG 2).
+Having an accurate model allows for useful guidelines, such as the [APC Readability Criterion](https://readtech.org/ARC/), which provides designers with useful and actionable guidelines for font size and weight.
 And designers have been very supportive of the sliding scale that permits greater design flexibility using the APC-RC.

-In response to Mr. Eggert's negative views, we developed the [_"Bronze Simple Mode"_](https://readtech.org/ARC/tests/bronze-simple-mode/?tn=criterion) guideline, which uses the APCA algorithm, but breaks the guidelines down into a few simple breakpoints.
+In response to Mr. Eggert's negative views, we developed the [_"Bronze Simple Mode"_](https://readtech.org/ARC/tests/bronze-simple-mode/?tn=criterion) guideline, which uses the APCA algorithm, but breaks the guidelines down into a few simple breakpoints, not unlike the 1.4.3 SC.
 We also developed the BridgePCA, which is a literal drop-in replacement for the flawed WCAG&nbsp;2 contrast math, and is backwards compatible therein.

+We developed BridgePCA in part to get a better understanding of the underlying motivations of the obstructionists.
+BridgePCA is backwards compatible to WCAG 2 contrast, and substantially improves actual accessibility.
+Yet the obstructionists have completely ignored it.
+This clearly demonstrates the obstructionists have goals unrelated to improving accessibility.
+Their negative viewpoints should be weighted with this in mind.

 ***AS A SIDE NOTE:*** To be clear, there is nothing at all about the APCA *algorithm* that prevents "backwards compatibility" to the old WCAG&nbsp;2.
 APCA itself is just an algorithm that predicts contrast perception.
 It is a matter of the development nd writing of the _guidelines_ that answers the question of backwards compatibility.